razi-rais/microservices/workshop/readme.md

   Experimental:     false

 ```
-* Install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube) (This link contains step by step insructions to setup Minikube on variety of operating system)
+* Install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube) (This link contains step by step insructions to setup Minikube on variety of operating systems)

 * Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (This link contains step by step insructions to setup Minikube on variety of operating systems)